 GRE Fee Waivers and Scholarships

 John was a young man who was an immigrant and lived in a small town in the United States.
 His father expired some years ago and since he was the only son, the situation demanded him to mature up before his age.
 John's father had a shoe business but the earnings from it were not enough to earn a livelihood for his family that comprised a mother and three sisters.
 He was also not a graduate.
 However, he decided to increase his earnings from his shoe business.
 For this, he decided to learn about advanced business tricks from one of the topmost colleges in the United States.
 He discussed his plans with his friends and one of his peers suggested him to take the Graduate Record Exam (GRE).
-He came to know that GRE provides some facilities for the needy GRE aspirants such as the GRE fee waiver schemes, which are offered to those candidates who are unemployed.
-He then submitted his proof of unemployment and thus, had to pay only $80 as fees for taking GRE rather than the standard $160 as the GRE fee waiver scheme offers 50 per cent off on the actual test fees.
-This story is mentioned here to tell you about the generosity that the administrators of GRE bestow upon the unemployed GRE aspirants.
+He came to know that the test provides some facilities for the needy GRE aspirants such as the fee waiver schemes, which are offered to those candidates who are unemployed.
+He then submitted his proof of unemployment and thus, had to pay only $80 as fees for taking the test rather than the standard $160 as the waiver scheme offers 50 per cent off on the actual test fees.
+This story is mentioned here to tell you about the generosity that the administrators of GRE bestow upon the unemployed exam aspirants.

-GRE Fee Waiver for Unemployed
+Fee Waiver for Unemployed

 - You have to submit an evidence of your unemployment.

 - You must be a citizen of the United States or an immigrant to it.